 Nurses' work schedules and appropriate staffing should be the highest priority for reducing burnout.
 Defining "appropriate staffing" has been subject to debate, however.
-Some have argued for specific patient-nurse ratios, while others have advocated for hospitals to establish staffing committees, with nurses as members, charged with creating staffing plans that reflect the specific needs of the institution [144].
-The ANA supports the committee approach [144].
-The Registered Nurse Safe Staffing Act (later renamed The Nurse Staffing Standards for Hospital Patient Safety and Quality Care Act), which calls for the committee approach to safe staffing, has been introduced in Congress several times since 2007, but no action has been taken [158].
-As of 2021, 14 states have passed laws or regulations addressing nurse staffing: California, Connecticut, Illinois, Massachusetts, Minnesota, Nevada, New Jersey, New York, Ohio, Oregon, Rhode Island, Texas, Vermont, and Washington [144].
+Some have argued for specific patient-nurse ratios, while others have advocated for hospitals to establish staffing committees, with nurses as members, charged with creating staffing plans that reflect the specific needs of the institution [84].
+The ANA has identified enforceable ratios as an essential approach to achieving appropriate nurse staffing through their support of the Nurse Staffing Standards for Hospital Patient Safety and Quality Care Act of 2023.
+This act calls for establishing minimum nurse-to-patient staffing requirements at the national level and will help examine best practices for nurse staffing and provide whistleblower protections for nurses who choose to advocate for the safety of their patients [84; 91].
+This bill has been introduced in Congress several times since 2007, but no action has been taken; however, the need to protect nurses and patients is greater than ever [91].
+As of 2022, 14 states have passed laws or regulations addressing nurse staffing: California, Connecticut, Illinois, Massachusetts, Minnesota, Nevada, New Jersey, New York, Ohio, Oregon, Rhode Island, Texas, Vermont, and Washington [46; 84].
 Of these, seven states have laws or regulations requiring staffing policies that are developed by committees.
-Only California stipulates in law and regulations a required minimum nurseto-patient ratio be maintained at all times, that ratio being dependent on the unit of care.
-Massachusetts is the only other state to have a specific staff ratio legislation enacted; however, that law applies to the intensive care unit only [144].
+Only California stipulates in law and regulations a required minimum nurseto-patient ratio be maintained at all times, with that ratio being dependent on the unit of care.
+Massachusetts is the only other state to have a specific staff ratio legislation enacted; however, that law applies to the intensive care unit only [84].
 Hospital administrators and nursing leaders should be familiar with staffing ratios mandated in their state.

 With the unexpected surge of hospitalized patients due to COVID-19, the nurse-to-patient ratio soared in most states.
 During the height of the pandemic, California hospitals were able to apply for waivers to bypass safe staffing ratios, placing nurse staff at higher risk for burnout and creating an increasingly unsafe environment.
-As of February 2021, all waivers granted in California have expired, but the uncertainty surrounding the pandemic calls for a renewed discussion of The Nurse Staffing Standards for Hospital Patient Safety and Quality Care Act and other legislation [60; 144].
-In addition, in the One-Year COVID-19 Impact Assessment Survey, the leading response (74% of participants) when asked what would help prepare for future crises and/ or pandemics was consistent and better executive national health policies and public intervention plans, followed by effective leadership communication (67%), and increased staffing (66%) [164].
+All waivers granted in California expired in February 2021, but the uncertainty surrounding the pandemic calls for a renewed discussion of The Nurse Staffing Standards for Hospital Patient Safety and Quality Care Act and other legislation [60; 84].
+In addition, in the One-Year COVID-19 Impact Assessment Survey, released in 2021, the leading response (74% of participants) when asked what would help prepare for future crises and/or pandemics was consistent and better executive national health policies and public intervention plans, followed by effective leadership communication (67%), and increased staffing (66%) [115].

 Institutions should also implement staffing policies that address nurse fatigue.
-In 2014, the ANA revised its position statement on nurse fatigue and noted the following evidence-based recommendations [127]:
+The ANA position statement on nurse fatigue notes the following evidence-based recommendations [124]: